Business Growth 2 min read May 28, 2026 0 views

 • 50 hours x 250 working days = 12,500 hours/year.

-At an average hourly rate of ₹500, that is ₹62.5 Lakhs literally burned on non-productive tasks.
+At an average loaded hourly cost of $35, that is $437,500 spent on non-productive work each year.

 Opportunity Cost